Brookville BL20GH: History

+BL20GH of CTDOT, painted in the CT Rail livery.

-Brookville built a single demonstrator for the Connecticut Department of Transportation (CDOT); CDOT and the Metro-North combined to order eleven more in 2008, for a total of twelve locomotives.
-CDOT owns six of the locomotives, which it originally painted in its "McGinnis" paint scheme, named after former New York, New Haven and Hartford Railroad president Patrick B. McGinnis.
+Brookville built a single demonstrator for the Connecticut Department of Transportation (CTDOT); CTDOT and the Metro-North combined to order eleven more in 2008, for a total of twelve locomotives.
+CTDOT owns six of the locomotives, which it originally painted in its "McGinnis" paint scheme, named after former New York, New Haven and Hartford Railroad president Patrick B. McGinnis.
 This scheme consisted of a black nose, with a white stripe and an orange rear, with white New-Haven lettering overlapping the orange rear.
 The first public run of the BL20GH occurred on June 9, 2008.

 These locomotives are used in branch service on the Metro-North Railroad, including the Danbury Branch and Waterbury Branch.
 They are used on shuttle trains operating on routes where there is no third rail (such as the Upper Harlem Line, between Southeast and Wassaic stations.)
 They lack third-rail shoes and thus rarely operate into Grand Central Terminal.

 The BL20GH locomotives began a rebuild program by MotivePower in 2019.
 The rebuilt units, designated as BL20GHM, are equipped with Cummins QSK50 prime movers, which are compliant with Tier 3 of the Environmental Protection Agency's standards for locomotive emissions.
-All units owned by ConnDOT were repainted into a paint scheme similar to the ones used on its CT Rail services.
+All units owned by CTDOT were repainted into a paint scheme similar to the ones used on its CT Rail services.